 Recalculating in Ways we Can Only Imagine

-A crash can recur; one of mine is due to a physical illness.
+A crash can recur; one of mine is a physical illness.
 I suppose I compare it to a repetitive lousy dream.
-Therefore, I understand the emotions that take hold when a crisis takes up storage room in one’s heart.
+Therefore, I understand the emotions that take hold when a crisis takes up storage room in one's heart.
 While I armor myself with good humor and tenacity, I, too, need time to allow God to sink in during those crash zones.

 When awake and dealing with the tough stuff in life, it can feel like a bad dream.
 All of us have battles.
 My nemesis is a nerve-muscle disease.
 The body often crashes without warning.
 However, isn't this is how a crisis shows up in our lives?